 Starflower; (M.C.); (Trientalis borealis -now- Trientalis borealis ssp. borealis); from Osceola, WI.
 [Photo]

 Common Hop Tree; (M.C.); (Ptelea trifoliata); from Kelsey’s Nursery, NC.
-[This plant is listed native but the only record is from Hennepin County.
-(In the “Annotated Checklist of the Vascular Flora of Minnesota”, Anita F. Cholewa, states that this tree is “known only from Hennepin Co. (last collected 1951), possibly planted”,--- could that be the Garden specimen planted by Eloise?]
+[This plant is listed native but the only collection record is from Hennepin County.
+(In the Checklist of the Vascular Flora of Minnesota, Anita F. Cholewa, states that this tree is “known only from Hennepin Co. last collected 1951, possibly planted”).

 Eloise held the belief that the Garden should only include plants native to the state or naturalized in Minnesota - a rule she would ignore when certain specimens became available that she either loved or believed would complement the other plants of the Garden.
 We shall see in her plantings for 1908 that exceptions to the rule would occur.